-Employee received a total of eight (8) points on his CLDF.
-Employee was the second lowest ranked person out of fifteen in his competitive area and level.
+Employee received a total of eight (8) points on her CLDF.
+Employee was the lowest ranked person out of five in her competitive area and level.
 In reviewing the documents of record, Employee does not proffer any credible statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
 Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
 According to the CLDF, Employee received a total score of eight (8) after all of the factors outlined below were tallied and scored.
-The next lowest colleague received a total score of fifty one (51).
-I find that Employee has not proffered any credible evidence to suggest that a re-evaluation of his CLDF scores would result in a different outcome in this matter.
+The next lowest colleagues (a tie) received a total score of 54.5.
+I find that Employee has not proffered any credible evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome in this matter.
+19